Evaluation of post-hoc interpretability methods in time-series classification: Novel approach for evaluating post-hoc interpretability methods

+The TIC index reflects the ratio of the relevance attributed to the top-$k$ set of points to the total positive relevance.

+Taking as a reference the model's output when all the positive relevance is corrupted we can normalize the change in score as follows:

+where $S(\mathbf{\bar{X}}^{\text{top}}_{k=1})$ corresponds to the model's output when all time steps with positive relevance of sample $\mathbf{X}$ is corrupted.
+We name the quantity in equation~\eqref{eq:mod-S_A} adjusted normalized drop in score.
+Given the linear additivity property of the relevance, the index $\tilde{S}_A(k)$ should be equal to the $\text{TIC}(k)$ index (see Supplementary information, section 4) such that the information ratio (IR) satisfies

-A slope larger than one will indicate the relevance of the points under the quantile of interest was under-estimated while the opposite is true for a slope smaller than one.
-An example of these curves is depicted in figure~\ref{fig:dynamics-random-normal}, in the middle column, where we report the theoretical linear line (dashed), and the $\tilde{S}_{\mathbb{E}}-\text{TIC}$ curves for every interpretability method considered.
+Given this theoretical approximation, it is possible to evaluate how different interpretability methods over- or under-estimate the role of different time steps in the model's prediction.
+An IR larger than one will indicate the relevance of the points under the quantile of interest was under-estimated while the opposite is true for an IR smaller than one.
+An example of $\tilde{S}_A(k)-\text{TIC}(k)$ curve is depicted in figure~\ref{fig:rel-attribution_ecg} where we report the results for every interpretability method considered as well as the theoretical linear line (dashed).

 \end{description}